Bansko, Bulgaria: Not the Trip We’d Hoped For

 A Kukeri celebration

-A little research told me this is a Kukeri festival.
+A little research told me this was a Kukeri festival.
 It occurs between New Year’s Day and Lent.
-Its purpose is to drive away evil spirits and provide a good harvest, health, and happiness during the coming year.
+It is supposed to drive away evil spirits and provide a good harvest, health, and happiness during the coming year.
 Why anyone thought it was a good idea to hold it in front of a hospital is beyond me.

 Making Friends

-Bansko is a dog that hangs out at Redenka but knows better than to enter the buildings.
+Bansko hung out at Redenka but knew better than to enter the buildings.
 I thought Bansko was a girl.
-One morning I was telling her what a good girl she was when a guy came by and said, “It’s a boy, and he doesn’t understand English.”
+One morning, I was telling her what a good girl she was when a guy came by and said, “It’s a boy, and he doesn’t understand English.”
 What ?!?!

-No matter what language he understands, he is well-loved and well-fed by the staff and guests at Redenka.
+No matter what language he understood, he was well-loved and well-fed by the staff and guests at Redenka.

 In a case of serendipity, I met a physiotherapist one morning at breakfast when I uncharacteristically struck up a conversation with him by asking if he spoke English.
-It turned out the Dimitar not only spoke English very well but was also incredibly helpful with advice while Steve was still bedridden.
+Dimitar spoke English very well and gave us advice while Steve was still bedridden.
 He also worked with Steve once he was up and about.

-While Steve was in the hospital, a young woman who was also a patient struck up a conversation with me.
-Aleksandra is a student in Bulgaria and a thoughtful and delightful young lady.
-After Steve became mobile we enjoyed a delicious dinner with her.
+While Steve was in the hospital, I met a young woman named Aleksandra, a thoughtful and delightful Bulgarian student.
+After Steve became mobile, we enjoyed dinner with her.

-And last, but certainly not least, we were privileged to get to know Anna and Tommy Orhan at Succuk Burger House and Cafe.
-The food is excellent, but the service is what kept us coming back.
-These two, along with the rest of their family, really care about their customers.
+We were also privileged to get to know Anna and Tommy at Succuk Burger House and Cafe.
+The food was excellent, but the service kept us coming back.
+These two, along with the rest of their family, took great care of their customers.

 Four people in a restaurant